Coder4916/Think-In-Space/README.md

 ### vi Other Considerations

 Think-in-Space has a Business-To-Customer (B2C) product, in  an emerging but busy market, which has considerations as below:

-Calming and friendly presence
+* Calming and friendly presence,
-Minimal, to the point content
+* Minimal, to the point content.

 ### vii Strategy Table